RaraykinValery/LearnWords/README.md

 Hit Enter to to continue, Ctrl-c to exit
 ```

-You can hit Enter to learn a next word or you can exit hitting Ctrl-c.
+You can hit Enter to learn next word or you can exit hitting Ctrl-c.